shadowmint/unity-n-procedural/README.md

 This is a general container for various types of procedural tools.

+This is very much a work in progress.

 ## Usage

 See the tests in the `Editor/` folder for each class for usage examples.